CMU augmented reality app shows East Liberty as it used to be

 The students meant to demo their app Friday in East Liberty with an outdoor walking tour of the sites as part of CMU's Energy Week.
 The weather moved the tour inside.
 The students taped photos of the landmarks on the wall and gave a dry version of the tour.

-Students were up to 4 a.m.
+Students were up until 4 a.m.
 Friday making sure the app worked.

 Shea said he chose East Liberty because of its rich history.
 It was electrified in 1886 to promote nighttime shopping.
 It hosted several nickelodeon theaters — the first in the world opened in Downtown.
 Radio broadcasting was born in George Westinghouse's East Pittsburgh Works.
 The first gas station was on Baum Boulevard.